ruby/ruby-bench/README.md

 ### Running a single benchmark

-This is the easiest way to run a single benchmark.
+The easiest way to run a single benchmark once is using the `run_once.rb` script:
-It requires no setup at all and assumes nothing about the Ruby you are benchmarking.
-It's also convenient for profiling, debugging, etc, especially since all benchmarked code runs in that process.

 ```
-ruby benchmarks/some_benchmark.rb
+./run_once.rb benchmarks/some_benchmark.rb
 ```

+This automatically sets the environment to run the benchmark once (no warmup iterations).

 ### Benchmark organization